IMEDEA/mitogenomics/README.md

 # aln2tbl.py

+**DESCRIPTION:**

+Convert an assembly in fasta format into a feature table format.

 This python script was designed for those modifying manually the genes mapped on the mitochondrial genome sequence and then automatically generate a new table fatures with updated 5' and 3' ends.
 It's a perfect tool to correct annotations from MITOS2 and other similar software.

+Type on terminal aln2tbl.py -h for further information.

 People wishing to contribute to the software, report issues or seek support can contact Joan Pons at jpons@imedea.uib-csic.es